East River Waterfront

 Paths to Pier 42

-Since the long-term master planning process will take several years, the LES Waterfront Alliance, the Lower Manhattan Cultural Council, State Senator Daniel Squadron, and the NYC Dept of Parks & Recreation, are using art and design to catalyze and sustain public engagement around the renovation of Pier 42.
-Summer 2013 marked the start of Paths to Pier 42, a series of temporary programs to give residents access to the Pier, increase foot traffic along corridors between the waterfront and neighborhood, serve as recommendations for the full capital renovation plan, and address the vulnerability of the waterfront due to climate change and storm surges.
+Since the long-term master planning process will take several years, the Paths to Pier 42 partners are using art and design to catalyze and sustain public engagement around the renovation of Pier 42.
+Summer 2013 marked the start of Paths to Pier 42, a series of temporary programs that give residents access to the Pier, increase foot traffic along corridors between the waterfront and neighborhood, serve as recommendations for the full capital renovation plan, and address the vulnerability of the waterfront due to climate change and storm surges.
+Click here to read about the future of Pier 42.

 FIERCE LGBTQ Youth Center